o

 o (upper case O, definite singular o-en, indefinite plural o-ar, definite plural o-ane)

-1. The fifteenth letter of the Norwegian alphabet, written in the Latin script.
+1. The fifteenth letter of the Norwegian Nynorsk alphabet, written in the Latin script.

 Interjection